yasithdev/yasithdev/README.md

 ---

 ## 🚀 Marketrix.ai — Let your software support itself
-Marketrix is a SaaS platform bringing **AI assistants** into any web-based application.
-It learns the app UI by simulating user behavior, embeds into the app as a widget, and delivers on-screen support to its users in three intelligent modes:
+Marketrix is a SaaS platform bringing **AI assistants** into any web application.
+It learns the app UI by simulating user behavior, embeds into the app as a widget, and delivers contextual in-app support in three modes:
-- **Tell** – In-app AI chat
+- **Tell** – regular text-based chat
-- **Show** – Contextual UI walkthrough overlays
+- **Show** – step-by-step guidance with UI overlays
-- **Do** – Automated task execution
+- **Do** – automated task execution

-→ Enables **zero-ticket support** and **instant onboarding** for any web app.
+Let's bring **zero-ticket support** and **instant onboarding** to any web app!

 ---